FDA approved for more than 25 years

 Before/after images shared by customers who have purchased varying products, including prescription based products.
 Prescription products require an online consultation with a healthcare provider who will determine if a prescription is appropriate.
 These customers’ results have not been independently verified.
 Individual results will vary.
 Customers were given free product.

-A fair amount of research has found that iron deficiency causes hair loss.
+A fair amount of research has found that iron deficiency can cause hair loss.

 One 2022 study looked at nutrient deficiencies in women with female pattern hair loss.
 It concluded that low vitamin D and ferritin levels (a protein that stores iron) could contribute to diffuse hair loss.